 - Compulsory secondary education: from 12 to 16 years old.

-There is also the possibility of vocational training courses (Formación professional de grado medio) from 16 to 18 years of age.
+There is also the possibility of vocational training courses (Formación profesional de grado medio) from 16 to 18 years of age.

-How to validate and homologate foreign studies in Spain
+How do students validate and homologate foreign studies in Spain?

-1.- Students who have carried out studies within education systems in other countries can request the official approval or recognition of their foreign qualifications or study certificates by the Spanish authorities.
-This official recognition is not required for pupils who enrol for primary school or compulsory secondary education.
+1º.- Students who have completed their studies in the education systems of other countries can request the official approval or recognition of their foreign qualifications or study certificates by the Spanish authorities.
+This official recognition is not required for pupils who enrol in primary school or compulsory secondary education.

 Certificates or studies must fulfil various requirements to obtain official recognition: